Approximate non-linear model predictive control with safety-augmented neural networks: Approximating robust MPCs

 \section{Approximating robust MPCs}

 The proposed approximate~MPC with safety augmentation~(\sect\ref{sec:online-validation}) guarantees deterministic safety by applying a safe candidate if the NN approximation gives an input sequence that is infeasible for the~MPC problem~(\ref{eqn:nominalmpc}).
-However, the NN approximation itself will be of little use if this is frequently the case online, \eg because of a poor approximation, especially in case of large systems (\cf findings in~\cite{chen2022large} for linear systems).
 In this section, we provide an additional result deriving sufficient conditions for a safe NN approximation.
 To this end, we first introduce a robust~MPC (Sec.~\ref{sec:rmpc}) and then obtain guarantees for approximating the robust MPC in (Sec.~\ref{sec:approx-rmpc}).
-In the numerical examples~(Sec.~\ref{sec:numericalexamples}), we use this approach in a constructive way to find approximations.
+In the numerical examples~(Sec.~\ref{sec:numericalexamples}), we use this approach in a constructive way: by increasing the robustness to the MPC, the approximation yields a feasible trajectory more often.